Last updated on April 6, 2026

 How to Get Full-Art Lands on MTGA

-Honestly, though, the way to the full-art lands on Arena is actually pretty fun, in a sense.
-There are a couple different ways that all center around the same core: playing games of Magic.
-You’ll need to pay attention for when certain special events, challenges, promo codes, and sales pop-up, though.
+There are a couple of different ways to get full-art lands on Arena that all center around the same core: play games of Magic.
+Pay attention to certain special events, challenges, promo codes, and sales pop-ups.

 Not all events and challenges will get you full-art lands, as there are specific events created specifically for you to get your hands on them.
 In the past, these events have involved different deck challenges that run for a small-ish timeframe.
 Usually, though, you can play as many times as you want until you reach the grand prize of a full-art land while the event is running.

-There are also occasional promo codes that you’ll get from paper products that ”unlock” digital full-art lands in MTG Arena.
-All you need to do is buy the paper product and then use your one-time code that will be included.
-Voila, the lands are available to you in every deck you’ve got in your account!
+There are also occasional promo codes that you’ll get from physical products that ”unlock” digital full-art lands in MTG Arena.
+All you need to do is buy the product and then use your one-time code that will be included.

 Events, paper promo codes, and the MTGA store are all things to keep an eye on to stay on top of ways to get your hands on those coveted lands.
 But what are the potential options?
 I’m so glad you asked!